xalonious/portfolio/README.md

 ## Features
 - Responsive landing page with animated hero, smooth scrolling, and page transitions
-- Project showcase with featured projects and a dedicated projects page
+- Project showcase with featured work, a complete project index, and dedicated data driven case study pages
 - Interactive tech stack radar with category filtering and hover details
 - Live Discord and Spotify presence powered by the Lanyard API
 - Contact form with validation, rate limiting, spam checks, and Discord webhook delivery